daniloguimaraes71/twitter_sentimental_analysis/README.md

 - In preprocess_tweets() we use Natural Language Toolkit NLTK (https://www.nltk.org/) to generate stop words which are passed into the tweet_processing() function which removes stop words, signs and lemmatizes the tweets.

+- sentiment_graphs() generates daily and hourly time stamped graphs of the polarity and subjectivity of the tweets.